Mirth Solomon

-Mirth Solomon (née Te Moananui; born 22 April 1939) is a former New Zealand netball player who competed for New Zealand in the 1963 and 1967 World Netball Championships, winning a silver and gold medal.
+Mirth Solomon (née Te Moananui; 22 April 1939 – 30 October 2023) was a New Zealand netball player who competed for New Zealand in the 1963 and 1967 World Netball Championships, winning a silver and gold medal.
 After retiring, she played an important role with Netball Rotorua, retiring in 2016 after 15 years as its president.
 She was inducted into the Māori Sports Hall of Fame in 2003.

 Early life and family

 Solomon was born Mirth Te Moananui on 22 April 1939 in Paeroa, one of 11 children of Alma Thwaites and Eruini Taharua Te Moananui.
 Of Māori descent, her iwi (tribal) affiliation is to Tainui.
 After attending Paeroa District High School, where she participated in a wide range of sports, she was sent in 1956 to Auckland to board at Queen Victoria School, an Anglican school for Māori girls that closed in 2001.
 In 1958, she went on to study at Auckland Teachers' Training College, obtaining teaching qualifications.
 Her first teaching job was at the Pukekohe Māori School and this was followed by schools in Pukehina and Mamaku.
 She married Roger Solomon, a rugby coach, in 1964 and they had two daughters.